fiji-hpc/hpc-datastore/doc/DESCRIPTION.md

 except for which chunks are actually addressed.
-So, this information is hidden behind the `resolutionlevelsasstr`, which provides a particular chunk size used for that resolution level, and behind the `minx` and `maxx` (and of course also the `y`- and `z`-variants), which defines the ROI in pixels w.r.t. the chosen resolution level and which gets ``rounded'' to the smallest encompassing block of chunks.
+So, this information is hidden behind the `resolutionlevelsasstr`, which provides a particular chunk size used for that resolution level, and behind the `minx` and `maxx` (and of course also the `y`- and `z`-variants), which defines the ROI in pixels w.r.t. the chosen resolution level and which gets "rounded" to the smallest encompassing block of chunks.
 So, the fetched image may be larger than what was specified.

 To download one chunk that contains pixel at pixel coordinates x,y,z, it is enough to set, e.g.,